Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: Abstract

 \section{Abstract}

-On a smooth cubic threefold $Y$, the set of pairs of skew lines determines an irreducible component of the Hilbert scheme of $Y$.
-We prove that such component is smooth and is isomorphic to the blowup of symmetric product of the Fano surface of lines along the diagonal.
+Two general lines on a smooth cubic threefold $X$ are disjoint and determine an irreducible component of the Hilbert scheme of $X$.
+We prove that this component is smooth and isomorphic to the Hilbert scheme of two points of the Fano varieties of lines of $X$.
+We also study its relation to the geometry of lines and singularities on the hyperplane sections of $X$ and its relation to Bridgeland moduli spaces.

-The local system of integral vanishing cohomology $\mathcal{H}^2_{van}$ over the universal locus of hyperplane sections $U$ of $Y$ determines a covering space $T\to U$.
-It has a distinguished component $T'$ containing a vanishing cycle associated to a nodal degeneration. $T'$ admits a canonical normal completion $\bar{T}'$ by Stein.
-We show that $\bar{T}'$ is achieved by contracting finitely many curves on $\textup{Bl}_0\Theta$ corresponding to Eckardt points on $Y$, where $\textup{Bl}_0\Theta$ is the blowup of the theta divisor of the intermediate Jacobian of $Y$ at the isolated singularity.

-We provide interpretions of boundary points of the completion space $\bar{T}'$ via minimal resolution of hyperplane sections with ADE singularities and the related theory on root systems.
-We also explore the relation to some Bridgland stable moduli spaces on $Y$.